C

 Return to Main "Notable Christian Comics" Page

----"Tullus" Comic Strip & Books
+- -- "Tullus" Comic Strip & Books

-The Tullus comic strip was about a young Roman Christian in the 1st Century AD.
-It began December 26, 1943, appearing in three David C. Cook's Sunday School papers What to Do, Boys' World and Girls' Companion, all three subsequently being merged into Sunday PIX.
+T he Tullus comic strip was about a young Roman Christian in the 1st Century AD.
+It began December 26, 1943, appearing in three David C Cook's Sunday School papers What to Do, Boys' World and Girls' Companion, all three subsequently being merged into Sunday PIX.
 (For a short time, Cook's Young People's Weekly also carried the strip.)
 Before the full-color PIX began, Tullus had been printed in one color or with a blue or red logo with a colored border around the strip.

 Originally created and written by Joseph Hughes Newton, Tullus was scripted in later years by others.
 Early artists on the strip include Brinton Turkle and Bob Magnusen.
 According to the "Who's Who of American Comic Books," Tullus was written, pencilled and inked by Al Stenzel and others (including Irv Novick, a freelancer for Stenzel) from 1952-69 during the time Stenzel Productions was packaging/producing PIX for Cook.
-A Tullus series which took place in Africa and was published in the 1980s in PIX was possibly the last original Tullus storyline.

 The Tullus strip has been compiled into 6 paperback comic book editions.
 It has also been printed overseas and in other languages such as Spanish, German, and Arabic (shown here, right).
 A number of Tullus strips were reprinted in the French comic magazine Tournesol in the 1970s.